The Workshops Rail Museum Visit with Kids

 Kids ages 2-6 can join the Little Nipper’s Play Group at 9:45 most Fridays during the year.

-There is no playgroup during the school holidays, but it is generally on from March to December.
+There is no playgroup during the school holidays, but it is generally open from March to December.

 The class lasts about 45 minutes and includes stories, music, and activities based on a mystery theme.